For a PDF copy of the flier and a list of sweat lodge protocols, please click on the image to the right.

 In addition to transmitting the knowledge that Lakota and Maya elders authorized me to teach, I incorporate elements of Buddhism, yoga and the Christian spirituality that I learned while walking the Camino de Santiago with a Shaman.
 Other learning processes that helped form who I am include studying sacred plant medicines with the Shipibo in Peru and worked in a healing center in the Amazon Jungle.

 Six years ago, I rented space on an organic farm.
 The land was very spiritually charged and the owner invited me to build a lodge.
 He had wanted one for quite some time.
 I met with my Lakota elder and asked for permission.
 I did another vision quest and he gifted me my pipe.
 He said, “You cannot charge for this lodge and you must hold one for all who call for it.”
 I built the lodge and soon I was receiving calls from those in need of healing, including addicts.
 Having recovered myself I always answer anyone's call.
 I never charged.
 I did this for years.
 The fact is, I was losing money.
-I couldn't aﬀord to do the healing anymore with all the costs it incurs.
-In order to run a lodge there are mowers and trimmers for the grass, chainsaws, gasoline, wood, tarps, cloth and general supplies.
+I couldn't aﬀord to do the healing anymore with all the costs that the lodge incurs.
+There are mowers and trimmers for the grass, chainsaws, gasoline, wood, tarps, cloth and general supplies.
 Plus the cost of renting the land.
 It all adds up.
 I went back to my elder and asked if I could charge.
 He said, “Of course.
 You have paid your dues.
 I didn't want you to go broke healing people.
 You have earned it.”